Board of Overseers

 Ms. Newman received a B.A. from the University of Pennsylvania and a J.D. from New York University School of Law.
 She lives in New York City with her husband, Alan Levine, a graduate of the University of Pennsylvania’s Wharton School, and her two daughters.

 Mr. Mitchell I. Quain (EE’73, M.B.A., Harvard Business School)

 Mitchell Quain is a Senior Advisor at Carlyle Group.
 He was with AMN AMRO, an investment banking, securities and asset management business, from 1997-2001, most recently as vice chairman.
 Previously, Mr. Quain spent 22 years at Schroder Wertheim, immediately following his 1975 graduation with distinction from Harvard Business School.
 Mr. Quain founded Wall Street’s first Industrial Manufacturing Group, an outgrowth of his research coverage of machinery companies.
 He “retired” from research as the Institutional Investors Magazine number-one machinery analyst.

-Mr. Quain is a former Chair of the Penn Engineering Board of Overseers (1998-2008) and served for ten years on Penn’s Board of Trustees, vice chairing its audit committee, as well as serving on the executive committee and Chairing the finance committee of Penn Medicine.
-In addition to his various commitments at the University, he serves on the boards of directors of Astro-Med, Inc., Handy and Harmen, Inc., Hardinge, Inc., MagneTek, Inc., RBC Bearings, Inc. and Titan International.
+Mr. Quain is former Chair of the SEAS Board of Overseers (1998-2008) and served for ten years on Penn’s Board of Trustees, vice chairing its audit committee, as well as serving on the executive committee and chairing the finance committee of Penn Medicine.
+In addition to his various commitments at the University, he serves on the Board of Directors of AstroNova and Jason Industries.
 His children, Rhonda and Jake, are graduates of Penn Engineering.

 Mr. Andrew Rachleff (W’80, M.B.A., Stanford)